Unable to open its concert hall, New York Philharmonic brings its music to the streets

 Losing millions

 Borda, the Philharmonic president, talks about the bandwagon in terms of civic responsibility.
 For the fifteen or so minutes that the truck is in any one spot, a volunteer from the League of Women Voters is in the audience registering concertgoers to vote.
-Costanzo, Borda said, spent time scouting the city by bicycle for locations where the orchestra could reach a more diverse audience than it could from it's tony digs in midtown.
+Costanzo, Borda said, spent time scouting the city by bicycle for locations where the orchestra could reach a more diverse audience than it could from its tony digs in midtown.

 The truck will make three stops a day every Friday, Saturday and Sunday, and will visit locations in all five boroughs.